Skip to main content

 Many ethical brands are committed to a slow fashion movement.
 Like the slow food movement, the emphasis is on building direct connections with producers, knowing the provenance of a product, reducing the impact on the environment as much as possible, and creating a high quality product that will last.

-Ethical Fashion brands
+Ethical fashion brands

 Our detailed guide to ethical clothing brands recommends 29 different brands, with many Best Buys for their organic, Fairtrade and recycled options.

 It’s great that there’s so much choice, but if you’re feeling a bit overwhelmed about where to start read on to find out a bit more about each of these top ethical clothing brands.
-Eight companies sell only second hand clothing, be sure to check these out too.

 A to Z of ethical fashion brands

-About: BAM prides itself on its goal to be an “Impact positive” company.
-It is a B corp that sells clothing made of various more sustainable materials, such as organic and recycled cotton, linen, hemp, wool, and, of course, bamboo.
-The majority of its bamboo is still viscose which requires a lot of nasty chemicals but it uses modal and tencel too.
+About: BAM prides itself on its goal to be an “impact positive” company.
+It is a B corp that sells clothing made of various sustainable materials, such as organic and recycled cotton, linen, hemp, wool, and, of course, bamboo.
+The majority of its bamboo is viscose which requires a lot of nasty chemicals but it uses modal and tencel too.
 It has excellent credentials for managing its supply chain and although it sells animal products, they are covered by welfare policies such as the Responsible Wool Standard.

 Own brand label or multiple brands sold: Own brand